ndrwpvlv/alice_wsgi/README.md

 # Alice_WSGI

 **Alice_WSGI** is simple wsgi framework.
-It was made as six homework of OTUS Python course.
+It was made as fourth homework of OTUS Python course.

 ## Basic usage